CrossGen: Learning and Generating Cross Fields for Quad Meshing: Method

 Our design of using a local encoder and a global decoder is crucial for network generalization.
 On the one hand, shapes across different categories often appear globally different but share local similarities.
 For example, different local parts such as the chairs and the table may share similar local geometry, as illustrated in Fig.~\ref{fig:encoder_explain}.
 Using a local geometry encoding mechanism helps to capture these local similar patterns, improving generalization across these diverse categories as demonstrated in~\cite{mittal2022autosdf,rombach2022stablediffusion}.
 On the other hand, geometry decoding necessitates the integration of global geometric context to ensure smoothness and consistency in predictions, thereby enabling the learning of a more generalized representation.

-\paragraph{Encoder} We adopt point clouds as the input surface format, which conveniently accommodates raw point-cloud surface as we as other surface representations, since any other surface representation can be converted to a point-cloud representation with a simple uniform sampling process.
-The resulting input to the encoder~$\mathcal{E}$ is a 3D point set.
+\paragraph{Encoder} We adopt point clouds as the input surface format, which conveniently accommodates raw point-cloud surface as well as other surface representations, since any other surface representation can be converted to a point-cloud representation with a simple uniform sampling process.
+The resulting input to the encoder~$\mathcal{E}$ is a 3D point set normalized to the unit cube.
 Let the input point set be denoted by $ \mathcal{P}= \{ \boldsymbol{p} \mid \boldsymbol{p} \in \mathbb{R}^3 \}$, where each point~$\boldsymbol{p}$ is assumed to be associated with its corresponding surface unit normal vector~$ \boldsymbol{n}_{\boldsymbol{p}} \in \mathbb{R}^3$ as an input feature.
 These surface normal vectors can be extracted from the original continuous surface if provided as input, or estimated using \citet{normal_Xu506} for a raw point-cloud surface.
-These points are initially quantized into the vertices of a~$256^3$ high-resolution cubic grid to ensure that the geometric details are well captured.
+The point set~$\mathcal{P}$ is first quantized onto the vertices of a high-resolution cubic grid~$\Omega$, with each point~$\boldsymbol{p}$ mapped to its nearest voxel vertex.
+Voxels containing at least one quantized point are designated as active, whereas all others are regarded as empty and omitted from subsequent sparse convolution operations.
+To preserve fine geometric details, a sufficiently high grid resolution~$\Omega$ is desirable.
+However, increasing the resolution inevitably incurs substantial memory and computational overhead.
+In practice, we set $\Omega=256^3$, which offers a balanced compromise between fidelity and efficiency.
 This quantized data is subsequently encoded into 16-dimensional latent embeddings by a linear projection layer and fed into the encoder~$\mathcal{E}$, which uses a sparse convolutional neural network (CNN) architecture~\cite{choy2019sparsecnn} -- a crucial choice for efficiently processing high-resolution 3D data while significantly reducing computational overhead.

 The encoder consists of a sequence of convolutional layers and residual blocks that progressively downsample the input representation.
 As data propagates through the network, with the successive spatial resolutions of the feature maps being $256^3$, $128^3$, $64^3$, $32^3$, and $16^3$, and corresponding feature dimensions being 16, 32, 64, 128, and 128.
 Each downsampling step uses a single convolutional layer to ensure a small receptive field and encourage the encoding of local geometric structures rather than global semantic features.
 At the network bottleneck, i.e. latent space, the 3D shape is compactly represented as a set of latent patch descriptors~$\mathcal{F} = \{ \boldsymbol{f} \mid \boldsymbol{f} \in \mathbb{R}^m \}$, where $m$ ($m=128$ by default) denotes the feature dimensionality, as shown in Fig.~\ref{fig:method_overview}~(b).